-I’m happy report I’m finally doing a lot better and I have the skills to know how to manage my pain and decrease it.
-If you recall, about 6 weeks ago I posted about how I really didn’t want to go through a third round of physical therapy, I felt it was pointless and I was managing just fine on anti-inflammatories.
+I’m happy to report I’m finally doing a lot better and I have the skills to know how to manage my pain and decrease it.
+If you recall, about six weeks ago I posted about how I didn’t want to go through the third round of physical therapy, I felt it was pointless, and I was managing just fine on anti-inflammatories.
 I also knew that depending on medication to be able to move about your day was no way to live unless you had too.
 So I took the leap of faith, went to see Dr. Khavari and then stopped running.
-I diligently followed his protocol, every exercise he gave me I did 6 out 7 days a week along with A TON of walking with the pup.
+I diligently followed his protocol, every exercise he gave me I did six out seven days a week along with A TON of walking with the pup.
 I would like to say that progress has been like this:

 There have been some flares, but I get over them quickly.
-I’ve had so many diagnosis before, I appreciated he never mentioned a diagnosis.
-However, he did mention that the pain was coming from my lower back disc, not directly my hip and treated me accordingly.
-Later on he mentioned SI instability was also a problem, but that could be fixed as well.
+I’ve had so many diagnoses before, and I appreciated he never mentioned a diagnosis.
+However, he did say that the pain was coming from my lower back disc, not directly my hip and treated me accordingly.
+Later on, he mentioned SI instability was also a problem, but that could be fixed as well.
 He focused on opening up my back, strengthening the core and glutes, and fixing my gait.

 What was the problem?